Home bar

 Carbonating is a technique used to add bubbles to a drink.

-To carbonate a drink, use a carbonation system or add carbonated water or soda to the drink.
+To carbonate a drink, use a carbonation system like SodaStream or add carbonated water or soda to the drink.
 Some popular carbonated cocktails include the Gin Fizz and the Moscow Mule.

 Now Is Your Chance To Try Some Basic Bartending Skills On Your Own